 Celerity’s Organizational Change Management Framework, SEALSM (Figure 6), recognizes that people are at the center of everything and will be asked to think and act differently.
 The tempo will change.
 The processes will change.
 The metrics will change.
 It’s a big adjustment that needs to be handled expertly every step of the way.

 The importance of measuring change is greater than ever, and so are its benefits.
-If you need more information on how to structure measurement, want to read another one of our articles on the topic, or need help navigating your own change management process, reach out to a member of our change management team.
+If you need more information on how to structure measurement, check out our complete whitepaper on change management metrics.
+Or, you can read another one of our articles on the topic.
+If you need help navigating your own change management process, reach out to a member of our change management team.